Similar Deals Today

 Compared, that’s about 3ppm slower than the Brother MFCL2700DW, but 2.5ppm faster than the Canon Pixma G4200.
-If you throw in a couple of separate color-laden PDF and Excel documents made up of text, photos, charts and other business graphics, the print speed reduces to a mere 2.8 ppm, which is still acceptable for a value AIO that doesn’t cost much.
-It is the same results you expect from the other AIOs mentioned here, though, some of them cost almost double.
+If you throw in a couple of separate color-laden PDF and Excel documents made up of text, photos, charts, and other business graphics, the print speed reduces to a mere 2.8 ppm, which is still acceptable for a value AIO that doesn’t cost much.
+It is the exact results you expect from the other AIOs mentioned here, though some cost almost double.

-Keeping in mind that the OfficeJet 3830 is an off-budget purchase with low running costs, the print and copy quality are nothing short of satisfying.
-Its not always that you get a low purchase AIO printer that brings out text pages laden pages that are highly legible to the lowest point size.
-Plus, it manages to produce Excel and PowerPoint prints that have proper dark fills and look great on different types of paper.
+Keeping in mind that the OfficeJet 3830 is an off-budget purchase with low running costs, the print, and copy quality are nothing short of satisfying.
+It’s not always that you get a standard purchase AIO printer that brings out text pages laden pages that are highly legible to the lowest point size.
+Plus, it manages to produce Excel and PowerPoint prints that have proper dark fills and look great on different paper types.

-If you’re planning on printing complex documents or photos on the OfficeJet 3830 without subscribing to HP’s Instant Ink delivery program, this inkjet might as well turn out to be the most expensive AIO you’ve ever used.
-It will set you back about 9 cents for a single monochrome, and 21 cents for the color pages.
-That is an estimate when you buy the pricey XL-size cartridges.
+If you’re planning on printing complex documents or photos on the HP OfficeJet without subscribing to HP’s Instant Ink delivery program, this inkjet might as well turn out to be the most expensive AIO you’ve ever used.
+It will set you back about 9 cents for a single monochrome and 21 cents for the color pages.
+That is an estimate when you buy the expensive XL-size cartridges.

-However, with HP Instant Ink, the printer is able to monitor its own ink usage and subsequently orders replacement cartridges as needed.
+However, with HP Instant Ink, the printer can monitor its ink usage and subsequently orders replacement cartridges as needed.
 If you’re on that subscription, you can print up to 300 pages of text documents or photos each month for as low as 3.5 cents for each page.